A small Wiltshire village’s life-saving defibrillator has been destroyed over the weekend.

 Local parish councillor Mandy Wernham said the device was “wrecked beyond repair” in “a mindless act of vandalism”, “adding lets hope no one needs it”.

 It’s one of just two devices located in public spaces in the village with a population of 4,400 people.

 Wiltshire Police is said to be investigating.

-Anyone with information relating to this incident is asked to contact Wiltshire Police by calling them on 101.
+Anyone with information relating to this incident should contact Wiltshire Police by calling 101.
 Alternatively, you can call Crimestoppers anonymously on 0800 555 111.